SengerLab/RametrixLITEToolbox/README.md

 Most recent version available on this site: Rametrix(TM) LITE Toolbox v1.1

-NOTE: The tutorial for v1.1 is being completed and will be fully available before November 1, 2018!
-The 2-nitrophenol calibratino curve sample dataset has been altered to be compatible with v1.1.
+NOTE: The 2-nitrophenol calibratino curve sample dataset has been altered to be compatible with v1.1.
 The dataset compatible with v1.0 is still available through this site.

 For reference, please see and cite our article: